Chriz42/modsec_help/README.md

 - logfile -> logfile that should be parsed
 - outputfilename (optional) -> name of the outputfile
 - existingmodsecurityfile (optional)  -> existing modsecrule file where the rules should be updated with ne content from the log file
+- It is possbile to overwrite all properties from comandline.
+Just add "propertyname value" add the end of the command, details see configuration.

 **configuration**
 - startRuleId -> set the start for created rule Ids (Default: 666666)